The Peloton Tread brings personal training to your treadmill | CNN Underscored

 No rotating screen

-For the most part, the big 23.8” screen is perfectly viewable if you’re on the tread or standing next to it.
+For the most part, the big 23.8-inch screen is perfectly viewable if you’re on the Tread or standing next to it.
 However, there have been times when the arms of the treadmill block the screen when I’m on the floor.
 I sometimes have to get up multiple times to check what the instructor is doing because I didn’t understand their instructions.

 The Peloton Bike+ has a rotating touchscreen that makes getting off the bike seamless for other classes.
 Hopefully this feature makes it into future editions of the Tread.